eightynine77/snake-game/README.md

-# snake game
+# simple snake
-a fun snake game for when the internet connection is out
+a fun snake game for when the internet connection is out. simple enough to pick up and play

+## download
+you can download the game [here](https://github.com/eightynine77/snake-game/releases/download/V1.0.0/simple.snake.exe)

 ## overview of the game
 <img width="560" height="400" alt="image" src="https://github.com/user-attachments/assets/8b4133d5-2939-4995-86b9-f6b2bcadc989" />